ProgramMonkey/neural_collaborative_filtering/README.md

 test.negative
 - Test file (negative instances).
 - Each line corresponds to the line of test.rating, containing 99 negative samples.
+- The negative samples are randomly selected from the unobserved items, so it is not necessarily "negative"
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

 Last Update Date: August 2, 2017